swaits/typst-collection/glossy/0.1.0/src/gloss.typ

 // given an array of dictionaries, make sure each has all the keys we'll
 // reference, using default values if needed
 #let __normalize_entries(entry-list) = {
-  let new-list = ()
-  for entry in entry-list {
+  // TODO: panic if key or short missing, all others optional let new-list = () for entry in entry-list {
     let long = entry.at("long", default: none)